julien-blanchon/teamwork/README.md

 expansion without altering the pretrained diffusion model architecture by coordinating and adapting multiple instances of the base diffusion model (i.e., teammates).
-We employ a novel variation of Low Rank-Adaptation (LoRA) to jointly address both adaptation and coordination between the dif- ferent teammates.
+We employ a novel variation of Low Rank-Adaptation (LoRA) to jointly address both adaptation and coordination between the different teammates.
 Furthermore Teamwork supports dynamic (de)activation of teammates.
 We demonstrate the flexibility and efficiency of Teamwork on a variety of generative and inverse graphics tasks such as inpainting, single image SVBRDF estimation, intrinsic decomposition, neural shading,